-Higher efficiency cooling towers are larger and heavier resulting in increased construction materials, not including structural materials.
-Based on the engineering data for available units, higher efficiency cooling towers have an average shipping weight approximately 346 pounds heavier than a baseline 60 GPM/HP unit (Baltimore Aircoil Company n.d., Evapco n.d., SPX Cooling Technologies n.d.), assumed to be steel for this analysis.
+heavier than a baseline 60 GPM/HP unit (Baltimore Aircoil Company n.d., Evapco n.d., SPX Cooling Technologies n.d.), assumed to be steel for this analysis.

 Larger towers also have larger volumes of fill material, typically constructed of plastic.
 Based on drawings of three sample cooling tower models, fill material comprises approximately 17-45 percent of a cooling tower's volume depending on tower configuration.
-Typical dry fill weights are 1.7 pound/ft3 for 10-mil packs and 2.4 pound/ft3 for 15-mil packs.
-Assuming the higher 2.4 pound/ft3 for a conservative estimate, a typical cooling tower capacity would equal about 21 percent of the shipping weight.
+Typical dry fill weights are 1.7 pound/ft for 10-mil packs and 2.4 pound/ft for 15-mil packs.
+Assuming the higher 2.4 pound/ft for a conservative estimate, a typical cooling tower capacity would equal about 21 percent of the shipping weight.
 Based on the average incremental shipping weight of cooling towers between 70-90 GPM/HP in efficiency, this would result in an estimated increase of 92 pounds of plastic fill material per cooling tower.
 See Appendix D for more details.

-Material Impact Per-Unit Impacts (Pounds per Square Foot) First-Year ^a Statewide Impacts (Pounds)
+Material Impact Per-Unit Impacts (Pounds per Square Foot) First-Year a Statewide Impacts (Pounds)

 Mercury No Change 0 0

 Lead No Change 0 0

 Copper No Change 0 0

 Steel Increase 0.0074 146,563

 Plastic Increase 0.0020 38,962

 Others No Change 0 0

 TOTAL - 185,525